velexi-research/GeometricAlgebra.jl/README.md

   true
   ```

-* Compute the geometric product of two vectors. __Note__: the geometric product of two
+* Compute the geometric product of two vectors.
+Note that the geometric product of two
   vectors is a _multivector_ (a linear combination of blades).

   ```julia